The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Abstract

 \section{Abstract}

 Magnetic-sensitive radical-ion-pair reactions are understood to underlie the biochemical magnetic compass used by avian species for navigation.
-Radical-ion-pair reactions were recently shown to manifest a host of quantum-information-science effects, like quantum jumps and the quantum Zeno effect.
-We here show that the quantum Zeno effect immunizes the magnetic and angular sensitivity of the avian compass mechanism against the deleterious and molecule-specific exchange and dipolar interactions.
+Recent experiments have provided growing evidence for the radical-ion-pair magnetoreception mechanism, while recent theoretical advances have unravelled the quantum nature of radical-ion-pair reactions, which were shown to manifest a host of quantum-information-science concepts and effects, like quantum measurement, quantum jumps and the quantum Zeno effect.
+We here show that the quantum Zeno effect provides for the robustness of the avian compass mechanism, and immunizes it's magnetic and angular sensitivity against the deleterious and molecule-specific exchange and dipolar interactions.